Tennessee Voter ID Law

 What if I don't bring an acceptable Photo with me to vote?

-· You are not exempt and must vote a Provisional Ballot
+· You may vote a Provisional Ballot and;

 · After voting a Provisional Ballot you have until two (2) business days after Election Day to bring a proper Photo ID to the Election Commission office and have your vote counted.